ClearView Logo

 What Are Cataracts?

-Cataracts are a clouding of the eye's natural lens, which lies behind the iris and the pupil.
-This cloudiness can lead to blurry vision, difficulty seeing at night, and increased sensitivity to light and glare.
-Cataracts develop slowly over time and can affect one or both eyes.
-Although they are most commonly associated with aging, cataracts can also result from other factors.
+Cataracts refer to the clouding of the eye's natural lens, located behind the iris and pupil.
+This cloudiness can cause blurred vision, difficulty seeing in low light, and heightened sensitivity to glare.
+Cataracts usually develop gradually and may affect one or both eyes.
+While age is the most common cause of cataracts, other factors, such as health conditions or injury, can also contribute to their development.

 What Causes Cataracts?